 Layouts help you to organize your web page, define its overall look-and-feel.
 You can arrange the content in columns and rows, divide it into groups and control through navigation or animation.

-Context components let displaying spatial and temporal information on some user's action, such as click on a button or filling in a field.
+Context widgets let displaying spatial and temporal information on some user's action, such as click on a button or filling in a field.

-Auxiliary components help you to complete the picture of your application, to add special features that can't be achieved with the standard set of components presented above.
+The widgets listed in this section will help you to complete the picture of your application, add special features that can't be achieved with the standard set of widgets presented above.

 Controls are mainly responsible for handling events since they enable user-app interaction by triggering functions attached to them.
-Note that any event can be attached to any component by referring to its ID.
+Note that any event can be attached to any widget by referring to its ID.

-UI extensions are helpful components that are mostly task-oriented and intended to accomplish a certain purpose.
-They are already quite configurable and need only initializing on the page to start serving.
+UI extensions are helpful widgets that are mostly task-oriented and intended to accomplish a certain purpose.
+They are already quite configurable and need only to be initialized on the page to start serving.

 Back to top

-To see a complete list of extension components and find out details of their use, please, go to the chapter - UI Extensions.
+To see a complete list of extension widgets and find out details on their use, please, go to the chapter - UI Extensions.